Columbia ISA

 Fixed wall mount

-The following images show a fixed wall mount for an HDTV.
+The following images show a fixed wall mount for a TV.
 You can get all kinds of mounts from a simple fixed mount to a full-tilt swivel mount to a ceiling mount.
 You can even get a remote controlled motorized mount.

-How do I know where to place my HDTV on the wall?
+How do I know where to place my TV on the wall?

 If you are using a fixed wall mount, measure the distance from the floor to the bottom of the TV when the TV is placed so that your eye position is level with the center of the TV screen when you are sitting in your viewing position, typically sitting in a sofa.
 This way you get the best viewing angle without any neck strain.
 For tilting mounts, you have more flexibility in placement.
 Measure all the mount distances so that when the TV is on the mount on the wall you get the proper measurement from floor to bottom of the TV.